eboursier/eboursier.github.io/_pages/about.md

   - /about.html
 ---

 I am a PhD student at ENS Paris-Saclay since September 2018 under the supervision of [Vianney Perchet](https://sites.google.com/site/vianneyperchet/).
 My PhD title is "Statistical Learning in a strategical environment".
 I am interested in Statistical Machine Learning and Game Theory.
-Especially, my current topics of research are Multiplayer Multi-Armed bandits and sequential decision making problems such as prophet.
+Especially, my current topics of research are Multiplayer Multi-Armed bandits and sequential decision making problems such as prophet problems.

 Before this, I got an engineering degree from Ecole Polytechnique and a Master in Machine Learning and Computer Vision (MVA) at ENS Cachan.